-So if you are a passive investor, make sure your ETFs are supported by eToro before using them.
+So if you are a passive investor, ensure that eToro supports your ETFs before using them.
 Or simply, directly use DEGIRO instead.

 They both offer a mobile application and a web application.
-From what I have seen, eToro applications are better designed and more polished than DEGIRO applications.
+I have seen that eToro applications are better designed and more polished than DEGIRO applications.
 But this is mostly a matter of taste.
 And they are both aimed at being very simple to use, even for beginners.

-For trading, both brokers are offering similar features.
+For trading, both brokers offer similar features.
 You can buy and sell shares with the typical stock market order types.
-There is nothing special here for neither of the two brokers.
+There is nothing special here for either of the two brokers.
 They both have more trading features than you need.

 One difference is that DEGIRO does not let you trade currencies.
 You can only hold one currency in your account.
 Once you buy something in another currency, it will be automatically converted (for a fee). eToro, on the other hand, lets you trade currencies directly.